Boccardia polybranchia (Haswell, 1885)

 Namibia, South Africa: west, south & east coasts

 Australia (Type locality), Brazil, Argentina, Straits of Magellan, Tierra del Fuego, Peru and Kerguelen Islands.
 Mediterranean, English Channel, France and Japan.

 Intertidal, South African specimens associated with mollusc shells (turban shell Turbo sarmaticus, mussel Perna Perna, abalone Haliotis midae and limpet Scutellastra longicosta.
-Sandy or muddy tubes associated with Lithothamnion and other coralline algae or Galeolaria tubes.
+Sandy or muddy tubes associated with Lithothamnion and other coralline algae or Galeolaria tubes. (in Australia).
 Not a pest.